scorpido74/azure-docs.nl-nl/articles/iot-edge/tutorial-node-module.md

 U kunt de status van uw IoT Edge-apparaat bekijken via de sectie **Azure IoT Hub Devices** van de Visual Studio Code explorer.
 Vouw de details van uw apparaat uit voor een overzicht van de modules die worden geïmplementeerd en uitgevoerd.

-1. Klik in Visual Studio code Explorer met de rechter muisknop op de naam van uw IoT Edge apparaat en selecteer controle van het **ingebouwde gebeurtenis-eind punt starten**.
+1. In the Visual Studio Code explorer, right-click the name of your IoT Edge device and select **Start Monitoring Built-in Event Endpoint**.

-2. Bekijk de berichten die op uw IoT Hub arriveren.
-Het kan enige tijd duren voordat de berichten binnenkomen, omdat het IoT Edge apparaat de nieuwe implementatie moet ontvangen en alle modules kan starten.
-Vervolgens worden de wijzigingen die we hebben aangebracht in de NodeModule-code gewacht totdat de computer temperatuur 25 graden bereikt voordat berichten worden verzonden.
-Het bericht type **waarschuwing** wordt ook toegevoegd aan berichten die de drempel waarde voor de Tempe ratuur bereiken.
+2. View the messages arriving at your IoT Hub.
+It may take a while for the messages to arrive, because the IoT Edge device has to receive its new deployment and start all the modules.
+Then, the changes we made to the NodeModule code wait until the machine temperature reaches 25 degrees before sending messages.
+It also adds the message type **Alert** to any messages that reach that temperature threshold.

-## <a name="edit-the-module-twin"></a>De module twee bewerken
+## <a name="edit-the-module-twin"></a>Edit the module twin

-We hebben de NodeModule-module twee maal in het implementatie manifest gebruikt om de drempel waarde voor de Tempe ratuur op 25 graden in te stellen.
-U kunt de module twee gebruiken om de functionaliteit te wijzigen zonder dat u de module code hoeft bij te werken.
+We used the NodeModule module twin in the deployment manifest to set the temperature threshold at 25 degrees.
+You can use the module twin to change the functionality without having to update the module code.

-1. Vouw in Visual Studio code de details onder uw IoT Edge apparaat uit om de actieve modules weer te geven.
+1. In Visual Studio Code, expand the details under your IoT Edge device to see the running modules.

-2. Klik met de rechter muisknop op **NodeModule** en selecteer **module bewerken**.
+2. Right-click **NodeModule** and select **Edit module twin**.

-3. Zoek **TemperatureThreshold** in de gewenste eigenschappen.
-Wijzig de waarde in een nieuwe Tempe ratuur van vijf graden tot 10 graden hoger dan de laatste gerapporteerde Tempe ratuur.
+3. Find **TemperatureThreshold** in the desired properties.
+Change its value to a new temperature 5 degrees to 10 degrees higher than the latest reported temperature.

-4. Sla het dubbele bestand van de module op.
+4. Save the module twin file.

-5. Klik met de rechter muisknop op een wille keurige plaats in het deel venster module dubbel bewerken en selecteer **Update module**.
+5. Right-click anywhere in the module twin editing pane and select **Update module twin**.

-6. Bewaak de binnenkomende apparaat-naar-Cloud-berichten.
-U ziet dat de berichten stoppen totdat de nieuwe temperatuur drempel is bereikt.
+6. Monitor the incoming device-to-cloud messages.
+You should see the messages stop until the new temperature threshold is reached.

 ## <a name="clean-up-resources"></a>Resources opschonen